sbaresearch/scanywhere/README.md

 # scanywhere
-Globally deploy your Internet measurements, scans and experiments leveraging cloud infrastructure and consumer-grade VPN subscriptions
+Globally deploy your Internet measurements, scans and experiments leveraging cloud infrastructure and consumer-grade VPN subscriptions.

 ## Usage
 1. Provide credentials to your subscriptions in the `credentials.json` config file (placed in the root directory).
 Not used services can be deleted or left empty.